jspark311/IoTivityDocker/README.md

 # IoTivityDocker
-IoTivity build environment based on Ubuntu.
+Secure IoTivity build environment based on Ubuntu.
+Sample thermostat device included.

 How to use this Dockerfile.